MaeYoungPhan/MdBayGameReact/README.md

 ![Rivers and Streams](https://github.com/MaeYoungPhan/MdBayGameReact/blob/main/RiversStreams.JPG)

 ## Features

-* Users can create profiles for each cat and colony in their care.
-* Users can update health information and notes about each cat, feeding times for colonies
-* Users can add cats to colonies or track them as individual cats.
+* Users can view the Scavenger Hunt page where they can find bay-related items they see along Route 50.
+Images can be reset for future play.
-* Users can create daily journal entries for colonies to track feedings and cats present.
+* Users can use checkboxes to mark-off Rivers and Streams they find along Route 50.
-* Users view cats and colonies on a map
+* Users can keep a Record of Trips.
+They can view, edit, and delete past trips, and add a new trip record.

 ## Technologies Used